akshaydeo/blog/_posts/2016-01-05-how-to-use-packages-specifically-for-debug-slash-release-builds-in-android.markdown

 ---
 title: How to use packages specifically for Debug/Release builds in Android
 date: 2016-01-05 07:09:06 Z
-categories:
+tags:
   - Android
   - Gradle
   - Android Studio
   - Build
   - Android build flavors
 layout: post
 comments: true
-image: "/public/images/2.png"
+image: '/public/images/2.png'
 ---

 ## Preface

 Currently I am working on an Android app for one of the most interesting startups in Fintech.
 I have been really choosy about the packages that are getting shipped with this app, simply because it involves a lot of money related functionalties.
 During the development, I came across a requirement that debug builds should have instabug integrated for reporting UI issues easily.
 APK size matters a lot, so I wanted to achieve this without shipping Instabug SDK in production builds.

 ## How to do this?

 ### Gradle file

 {% highlight groovy %}
 ...
 dependencies {
 ...
 compile appDependencies.rateUs
 compile appDependencies.markdownJ
 debugCompile(appDependencies.instabug) {
 exclude group: 'com.mcxiaoke.volley'
 }
 }
 ...
 {% endhighlight %}
 I changed the way gradle compiles instabug dependency.
 Now it's done during debug builds only.
 Release builds will not consider this dependency.

 ### How to use this conditional dependency in code?

 ![](/public/images/1.png)
 ![](/public/images/2.png)